jonlpersson/ed-latimore/site/_posts/2022-11-06-ed-latimore-hair-loss-prevention-and-maintenance-protocol.md

 We don’t want to reduce the amount of DHT circulating by using drugs.
 [The side effects are well documented](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3481923/).
 If you have to take the medication for issues related to your prostate, ignore everything I’m saying here.
 This should go without saying, but let me cover my ass (again): this is not medical advice.
 I’m not a doctor.
 I’m just a dude who likes keeping his hair and has discovered some things that work.

 We also need to combat inflammation.
 This means dealing with the causes of the inflammation response.
 Keep in mind that inflammation is a natural response the body has to injury or pathogen to protect you.
-Therefore, we’ll be dealing with the pathogens that are causing the inflammatory response.&nbsp;
+Therefore, we’ll be dealing with the pathogens that are causing the inflammatory response.

 So, our first goal is to reduce DHT concentration in the scalp and to do so WITHOUT disrupting our hormone profile.
 This means topical treatments.
 Your topical regime will take place with 3 weapons: shampoo, ointment/gel, and topical finasteride/minoxidil: